 What is “cryptocurrency”?
 Cryptocurrency (also known as Crypto) is a virtual currency, meaning that it doesn’t have a physical support like paper money.
 It is a digital asset that is transferred following a peer-to-peer procedure, and not through a trusted third party, such as the banking system.
 Records of the coin ownership are registered in a computer database called “blockchain”.
 The blockchain includes the creation and the transfer of coins, as well as the transaction records, among others.
 It is secured thanks to a strong cryptography.
 In this article, we present a brief history of cryptocurrency.

 Being a digital currency means that cryptocurrency is a sequence of numbers and the ownership of this sequence is transferred from one person to another with no third-parties involved.
 Everything is written down in the blockchain - the process is usually finalized within several minutes.
 As we said above, the blockchain is public and secured by cryptography (a way of protecting information and communication with codes).
 However, as it is the invention of computer science, the subject can quickly become confusing for people who are not familiar with it.
-We will talk about it in details in another article.
+If this is your case, we recommend reading our dedicated article.

 In comparison, if you want to send money to someone following the traditional (banking) system, you make a request and the person receives the money.
 However, the link between those two events is not direct: in fact, your bank will verify if you have the necessary funds, will allow the transaction and will send the money - and later, the receiver’s bank will verify everything on their turn.
 There is a central treatment of your funds, carried out by a trusted third party, which is your bank.